 Learn about the benefits of using a single WiFi name and password for your home network.
-This is done via a feature of the Fibre+ Gateway called "band steering".
+This is done via a feature of the Ignite WiFi Gateway called "band steering".

 Benefits of using one WiFi name and password

-The Fibre+ Gateway is an all-in-one device that delivers whole-home WiFi coverage, fast Internet speed and the ability to control your home network—for the ultimate connected experience.
+The Ignite WiFi Gateway is an all-in-one device that delivers whole-home WiFi coverage, fast Internet speed and the ability to control your home network—for the ultimate connected experience.

-If you have a Fibre+ Gateway, you should now use the same WiFi name and password for both your 2.4 GHz and 5 GHz bands, so you can take advantage of this seamless connection to the best network.
+If you have a Ignite WiFi Gateway, you should now use the same WiFi name and password for both your 2.4 GHz and 5 GHz bands, so you can take advantage of this seamless connection to the best network.

-Did you know: The Fibre+ Gateway 3.0 also provides access to a third band, 6 GHz, making it our first "tri band" Gateway.
+Did you know: The Ignite WiFi Gateway (Gen 3) also provides access to a third band, 6 GHz, making it our first "tri band" Gateway.

 How to change your settings

-If you're using the Fibre+ Gateway, and you aren't already using the same WiFi name and password for your WiFi bands, you can update your WiFi name and password to be the same.
+If you're using the Ignite WiFi Gateway, and you aren't already using the same WiFi name and password for your WiFi bands, you can update your WiFi name and password to be the same.
 This will ensure you're getting a seamless in-home WiFi experience with the best connections possible.

 Frequently Asked Questions